When You Can Change Medicare Plans

 - You’re losing creditable drug coveragePrescription drug coverage from a health plan other than a Medicare Part D standalone plan or a Medicare Advantage plan that includes prescription drug coverage and that meets certain Medicare standards..

 - Your current Medicare plan stops servicing your area.

-If you go back to Original Medicare at this time, you may enroll in a stand-alone Medicare prescription drug (Part D) plan until February 14 as well.
+If you go back to Original Medicare at this time, you may enroll in a stand-alone Medicare prescription drug (Part D) plan.
 Drug coverage is not provided with Original Medicare.
 You may incur a premium penalty if you don’t enroll in a Part D plan at this time and decide you want to later.